 Allscripts Healthcare v.
-Decision Resources Group / Clarivate (D. Mass.)—Lead trial counsel in for plaintiff in contract dispute involving licensing of de-identified electronic health records data (Real World Data).
-After a three-week jury trial, won verdict for breach of contract.
-Defeated all of opponent’s claims.
+Decision Resources Group / Clarivate (D. Mass.)—Lead trial counsel in for plaintiff in contract dispute involving licensing of de-identified electronic health records data and health insurance claims data (Real World Data).
+Won jury verdict for breach of contract following three-week trial.
+Defeated all counterclaims.
 Prevailed in post-trial injunction proceeding.
 Won award of attorneys’ fees.

 Seale et al. v.
 Cathedral View LLC (Va.)—Lead trial counsel defending a family trust and related business entities against claims of fraud and breach of contract.
-After two-week jury trial, won a full defense verdict on all claims.
+Won full defense jury verdict following two-week jury trial.

 Blackboard Inc. v.
 Desire2Learn Inc. (E.D.
 Tex.)—Lead counsel for plaintiff in high-profile Edtech intellectual property dispute involving online learning management systems.
-Won two-week jury trial, prevailing on all claims.
+Won jury verdict on all claims following two-week trial.
 Secured permanent injunction against leading competitor.

 US Conference of Mayors v.
 Great-West Financial (D.D.C., D.C.
 Cir.)—Trial counsel for plaintiffs in breach of contract and breach of fiduciary duty action.
-Won three-week jury trial, prevailing on all claims.
+Won jury verdict on all claims following three-week trial.
 After trial, won award of attorneys’ fees.
 Won affirmance on appeal.

 Computer Sciences Corporation v.
 Sears Holdings Corporation (arbitration)—Co-lead counsel for claimant in dispute over breach of information technology outsourcing agreement—the largest of its kind at the time.
 Secured $75 million settlement on the eve of arbitration hearing.